GWARRIORS WEST COAST

 Primping the great shaggy beast:

-Slymie's lovely second wearer (from the '98 Parade) left WA for school, so Balsac’s wearer hooked us up with his god-daughter, a stripper.
-Slymie’s face went on her powerfully Marilyn Manson-sh, IMHO, and she filled out the costume quite nicely; I don't have a single good front-on shot of her really, but many other nice ones…..
+Slymie's lovely second wearer from the '98 Parade left WA for school, so Balsac’s wearer hooked us up with his god-daughter, a stripper.
+Slymie’s face went on powerfully Marilyn Manson-ish, IMHO, and she filled out the costume quite nicely: I don't have a single good front-on shot of her really, but many other nice ones…..

-A co-worker of mine picked up the Banner.
+A co-worker of mine picked up the Battle Standard.
 It only weighed 22 pounds, but it could catch the breeze quite well.

 Our two Slaves.
 Slymie held their chains, and they grovelled and cavorted admirably…..

-Here’s my favorite pic again, lower-res version.
-Just standing around, chafing to mingle with the Mundanes, waiting for final pix-before-step-off and then to button up the Van.
-I got a cool fishnet sunburn on the back of my legs, this year:
+Here’s my favorite pic from the top of this site again, a lower-res version here.
+Just standing around, chafing to mingle with the Mundanes, awaiting final pix before buttoning up the van and stepping off.
+I got a cool fishnet sunburn on the back of my legs, a common occurrence for all the pride years we made it to and also the ren fair:

 At the staging area…..